 The necessary third tool is a machete to hack away at all but the most essential work tasks.

-The essentialist sees the big picture; she knows what actions will generate not just results, but the greatest return on the investment of time and energy.
-Then, she gets out her knife.
+The essentialist sees the big picture; they know what actions will generate not just results, but the greatest return on the investment of time and energy.
+Then, they get out their knife.

 “The Latin root of the word decision—cis or cid—literally means ‘to cut,’” says McKeown.

 Cutting can be scary.
 We have obligations at work and home, we want to please people and we are offered a thousand exciting opportunities each year.
 But when we prioritize too much, we prioritize nothing.